 - Cleaning every 1-3 days

-The 5 large villas include two 6-bedroomers, one 5-bedroomer and two 4-bedroomers (both of which sleep 9-10).
-Many are split between two or three adjacent buildings - handy if your party comprises multiple families or different generations.
+The 2 large villas include a 6-bedroom thatch masterpiece and a supremely sleek 4-bedroom house (which sleeps 8-10).
+The former is split between three adjacent buildings - handy if your party comprises multiple families or different generations.

 Moving down a notch in size, the Contemporary House (4 bedrooms) lives up to its name, with angular lines, clean white walls, and huge floor-to-ceiling sliding windows opening out onto a decked pool terrace and wooded horizons.
 The living room wows with high cement-grey eaves and polished screed floors; there's a gleaming white kitchen and candy-coloured bucket chairs around the long dining table.
 Bedrooms - similarly styled - include 2 doubles, 1 twin and 1 quadruple (with bunks) for kids, allowing for up to 10 guests.